-Kiteboarding on Kite Beach, Cabarete: Lessons, Schools, Tips & Where to Stay
+Kite Beach, Cabarete: Kiteboarding Lessons, Schools & Tips

 We may earn a commission from affiliate links ()

-Ever wonder if you could learn an extreme sport?
+Have you ever wondered if you could learn an extreme sport?
 In Cabarete, first-time kiteboarders are learning the sport in as little as nine hours, with lessons.
-Kiteboarding, also called kitesurfing, isn't easy by any stretch, but with enough perseverance, some skill, the right conditions, and perhaps a little luck, you could literally be getting up on your own, flying your kite, and zipping across the waves after just a few afternoons of instruction.
+Kiteboarding (or kitesurfing), isn't easy by any stretch, but with enough perseverance, some skill, the right conditions, and perhaps a little luck, you could literally be getting up on your own, flying your kite, and zipping across the waves after just a few afternoons of instruction.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Learning to Kiteboard: What to Expect from Lessons